verekia/three-gpu-ecosystem-tests/README.md

 # Three.js WebGPU Ecosystem Integration Test Suite

 This is a collection of tests that incrementally add complexity to the setup.
 Testing is done with Three.js development versions that are between r170 and r171.
-All tests use **WebGPURenderer** and call a **TSL** function.
+All tests use **WebGPURenderer**, a call a **TSL** function, and a call to `WebGPU.isAvailable()` from `examples/jsm/capabilities/WebGPU`.

-Testing goes from Vite vanilla JS all the way to TS + React + React Three Fiber + Next.js (Pages and App routers).
+Testing goes from Vite vanilla JS all the way to TS + React + React Three Fiber + Next.js (Pages and App routers) + RSCs.

 This is the behavior expected for the upcoming Three.js r171 release.